 Europe’s food chronicles are as versatile as its cuisines.
 So what’s this fuss about European food dating back to… forever?
-Without further ado, let’s start with our series that envelops the food trail of 8 different European countries.
+Without further ado, let’s envelop the food trail of France.

 You know you’ve arrived in France when the air around you lingers with fairly distinctive aroma of vintage wines, barnyardy cheese and of course romance(mandatory!).
 Known for flavouring every food with tints and pints of french cheese and Bordeaux wines, France quite stands outs as the gourmets’ paradise.

 A simple, softened eggplant base elevated to otherworldly levels with scraps of aromatically intense zucchini, bell peppers and Parisian onion.
 Ratatouille is best complemented by boiled rice, quiche or the traditional tomato sauce.

 History: Ratatouille originated as a minimal-yet-flavourful dish for poor peasants in the Nice region.
 As intended, it came out to be a super delicious dish with as few as a handful of ingredients.

 Best place to get: Chez Janou: 2 Rue Roger Verlomme, 75003 Paris

 Lavishly loaded with beans soaked up in the savoury essence of seasoned meat and carefully picked pork skin, is this dish that will be a sheer delight for your discerning palates.